Vibration Damping in Underactuated Cable-suspended Artwork -- Flying Belt Motion Control: Vibration damping via input-shaping method

 \section{Vibration damping via input-shaping method}

-For the effective attenuation of both bending modes in the plant dynamics, an input-shaping method is proposed.
-The original idea of using an input shaper involving a time-delay in its structure to precompensate oscillatory modes of a flexible system dates back to the pioneering work of Smith \cite{smith1957posicast}.
-The method was carefully revised and extended by Singer, Seering and Singhose in 1990s \cite{singer1990preshaping}.
-Numerous research studies emerged, focusing both on applications in motion control systems and generic shaper design methods \cite{singhose2010command}.
-An important line of research in multi-modal shapers emerged, casting the shaper design as an optimization problem, allowing for the automation of the synthesis of complex filters while embedding important design specifications \cite{linprog ,cole2012class, SINGH2024, goubej2020frequency}.

-The input shaping approach offers a~few inherent advantages for the Flying belt application:
+For the effective attenuation of both bending modes in the system dynamics, an input-shaping method is proposed, due to a~few inherent advantages it offers for the Flying belt application:

-\begin{itemize} \item The trajectory reference filter operates in a feedforward configuration between the vision tracking system and the actuator, eliminating the need for direct oscillation measurement and simplifying the system. \item Only the knowledge of the system's resonant frequencies is required, rather than a full plant model.
-The resonances' location is examined experimentally by measuring oscillation periods for both flexible modes. \item Robustness to modeling uncertainties in bending mode frequencies is incorporated into the filter design. \item The filter design is cast as a convex optimization problem with a unique global solution, efficiently solvable by standard numerical methods. \end{itemize}
+\begin{itemize} \item The trajectory reference filter operates in a feedforward configuration between the vision tracking system and the actuator, eliminating the need for direct oscillation measurement and simplifying the system.
+Although the belt can in principle be tracked with the same camera observing the visitors passing by, the issues of limited update rate, computational complexity and closed-loop stability would arise. \item Only the knowledge of the system's resonant frequencies is required, rather than a full dynamic model.
+The resonances' location is examined experimentally by measuring oscillation periods for the two normal modes of vibration. \item Robustness to modeling uncertainties in bending mode frequencies is incorporated into the filter design. \item The filter design is cast as a convex optimization problem with a unique global solution, efficiently solvable by standard numerical methods. \end{itemize}